 Things won’t be like that next year.

 We’re re-opening the campus and moving towards a hybrid teaching model, typically with lectures online and small group and practical teaching face to face.
 The University and the Student Union have been collecting students’ views about what went well last semester, and what needs work – and we’re learning and updating all the time.
-Importantly, our world leading Professors, Lecturers and Researchers now have the whole summer to plan and adapt their teaching to this new model.
+Importantly, our world leading Professors, Lecturers and Researchers have been busy planning and adapting their teaching to this new model.

 5. Most January assessments will be online

 We don’t know what Government guidelines will be in January 2021, but we do know that under current guidelines, it wouldn’t be possible for all assessments to take place face to face.
 So we’ve taken the decision now to do most January 2021 assessments online, even if restrictions are relaxed by then.